DannyBen/secret_hub/README.md

 SecretHub has two families of commands:

-1. Commands that operate on a single repository
+1. Commands that operate on a single repository.
 2. Commands that operate on multiple repositories, and multiple secrets.

 ### Single repository operations